A treatment for Alzheimer's 05 March 2025

 “your hair is the worst”.

 But one that really surprised me.
 One day she looked at me and asked 'where is the man' and at the same time she rubbed her top lip with her finger.
-I realised she meant Dad, they had been married for over 60 years and he had a moustache, he died in 2013, so that is a memory from over seven years earlier that she had accessed.
+I realised she meant Dad, they had been married for over 60 years.
+He had a moustache, but she didn’t know the word for moustache, hence the rubbing her to lip.
+Dad died in 2013, so that is a memory from over seven years earlier that she had accessed.

 It wasn't just Mum's language that improved.
 In the Mini Mental State Exam one of the things they check is if a person can follow direction.
 For years Mum couldn't, but on her last visit to A&E after a fall, she followed the direction of the Radiologist, placing her arm and keeping it still.